Product

 Without ongoing revenue, your SaaS company is effectively dead in the water.
 Hiring staff, investing in product development, and maintaining market stability all require a reliable income stream.

-SaaS companies are unique in the fact that their products are service-based rather than physical.
+SaaS companies are unique because their products are service-based rather than physical.
 The more a SaaS company grows, the lower the unit cost of each additional subscription is.
-In other words, profit margins should rise exponentially as your customer base grows in size.
+In other words, profit margins should rise exponentially as your customer base grows.

-If you want to achieve sustainable growth, your revenue should increase every month compared to the last.
+If you want sustainable growth, your revenue should increase every month compared to the last.
 There are a few different metrics you can use to track revenue growth.

 MRR (monthly recurring revenue) and ARR (annual run rate, aka annual recurring revenue) are the most common measures of subscription revenue.